 The people of God are those who hear, believe, and obey the call of the gospel of Christ (II Thessalonians 2:14; Acts 2:37-41).
 Generally speaking, we are either in darkness (in sin, unacceptable unto God), or we are in the light (in truth, acceptable).
 Those who are acceptable unto God are described or designated by a multitude of figures, each emphasizing some particular characteristic of the saints.
 God's people are like workers in His vineyard, like soldiers in His witty, like sheep in His flock.
 Those are not different relationships — they are applied to the same people.
 When one becomes a branch upon Christ, the vine he also becomes a lively stone, built upon Christ, the foundation.
 He enters one acceptable relationship, variously described by these figures.

 It is also important to note that in every figure the unit is an individual.
 "If a man abide not ... he is cast forth as a branch."
 Members of the body are saints, not congregations.
-The family of God is a "brotherhood" not a "churchhood."
+The family of God is a "brotherhood," not a "churchhood."
 His kingdom is made up of citizens, not of "communities" (as Campbell thought).
 This is a vital point.
 It establishes the direct relationship of saints to Christ.
 Our primary obligation is to be faithful to Christ, not to the church.
 The true church is not the object of our faith, but the result of faithfulness to Christ.
-It is the duty of each saint to maintain the faithfulness, and a faithful church will be the result of such fidelity.
+It is the duty of each saint to maintain faithfulness, and a faithful church will be the result of such fidelity.

-Most figures have a central theme, and are given to teach a single point.
-When God's people are likened unto a kingdom, rule is the theme — God rules, through Christ, in the hearts of His people.
-But we may be told, "The kingdom is like.." a treasure — in value; or leaven — the way it is spread; or mustard seed — which from a small start produce big things.
+Most figures have a central theme and are given to teach a single point.
+When God's people are likened unto a kingdom, "rule" is the theme — God rules, through Christ, in the hearts of His people.
+But we may be told, "The kingdom is like.." a treasure — in value; or leaven — the way it is spread; or mustard seed — which from a small start produces big things.
 We should never make more of the figure than is obvious in its context.
 Finally, no figure teaches a permanent relation.
 Our position in each is subject to our remaining faithful.